kyleslie2/juniper-renos/src/pages/index.md

 image: /img/img_3116-3.jpg
 heading: Why choose us?
 subheading: Let us help you put down roots in the home you have.
-description: Juniper Home Renovations is a small family-owned business that specializes in residential renovations to fit your budget & style.
+description: Juniper Home Renovations is a small family-owned business in Ottawa, Ontario that specializes in residential renovations to fit your budget & style.
 Our goal is to help make your home a place that you want to put down roots in long-term.
 Whether its a new kitchen, bathroom, trim or custom built-ins, we are ready to help you!
 intro:
   blurbs:
     - image: /img/img_3185-3.jpg